The Swiss Institute of International Studies (SIAF) is organizing an academic prize of the title “SIAF Award”.

 The scientific jury is appointed by the SIAF Board of Directors.
 At present, the following are its members: Prof. Dr. Francis Cheneval (Chairman), Prof. Dr. Bernd Roeck, Prof. Dr. Georg Kohler, Prof. Dr. Georg von Krogh, Prof. Dr. Regina Kiener.

 The SIAF office may make a preselection for the attention of the jury.

-The jury reserves the right not to award a prize if the submitted works do not meet the required level.
+The jury reserves the right not to award a prize if the submitted dissertations do not meet the required level.

 The prize will be awarded at an event organised by the Swiss Institute of International Studies in the current autumn semester.
 The winner must be present.